 He works as part of the team enabling suppliers to UK supermarkets to secure more profitable wins through people development.
 He specialises in Category Management Training, and has created the Category Management Scorecard which is used by many suppliers across the globe.
 He is also a qualified HBDI ® practitioner, which means that he understands how people prefer to think, communicate, make decisions and learn.
 He understands the psychology of learning retention, which, coupled with MBM’s unique training method Sticky Learning ®, is used to ensure all that work with him achieve great things, and that those things stay with them for the long term.

 He has published many articles including, ‘What is Category Management’ and ‘How to Bake a Better Pie‘ and the ‘Benefits of Team Building and The Art of War‘.
 He used to have passion for rock climbing and mountain biking and will tell you he still does.
 The reality is time is taken up with family and kids, which is equally as fun and about as painful.
 His films of choice are anything with a light sabre in it or The Shawshank Redemption.

 World Class Tutor with over 28 years experience of the UK Grocery Industry

-Sally remains a retailer at heart, having worked for 14 years with one of the big four UK supermarkets, both as a Line Manager and within the Training function, she has practiced what she preaches regarding People Development!
+Sally remains a retailer at heart, having worked for 14 years with one of the big four UK supermarkets, both as a Line Manager and within the Training function, she has practised what she preaches regarding People Development!
 Sally is passionate about bringing learning to life and enables participants to really experience a new skill and work on it live in the room so that they can see it, hear it, think it and feel it.
 Her particular expertise lies in the areas of Personal Coaching; Impact and Influence and Leadership and Team Development.

 Clients describe Sally as having an energetic, yet sensitive style of working and bringing fun and laughter into sessions, as well as empathy and being really ‘bothered’ about a person’s individual needs.